matt-benton/mb-personal-nuxt/content/articles/_tips_for_writing_better_if_statements.md

 }
 ```

-But if statements can get out of hand sometimes.
+But "if" statements can get out of hand sometimes.
 Imagine having to read something like this and figure out what it's supposed to be doing.

 ```javascript
 if (